magiclen/FFmpeg-Screen-Recorder/README.md

 FFmpeg Screen Recorder
 ====================

-This program a gadget which helps you use **FFmpeg** to record your screen on Linux.
+This program is a gadget which helps you use **FFmpeg** to record your screen on Linux.
 The video record can be saved as a file, or be streamed via RTMP protocol.

 ## Seting Up